h-livv/janus/README.md

 # Janus

-A stochastic framework for simulating and optimizing particle generation, with a focus on antimatter systems. <br>
+### A framework for simulating antimatter production, transport, and optimization.
+Janus is a computational framework for modeling the antimatter pipeline, integrating Geant4-based particle production, deterministic charged-particle transport, and hierarchical validation, with ongoing development toward beamline optimization, cooling, and particle trapping.<br>

+Janus follows a validation-first development philosophy: every numerical method and physical model is independently verified before being incorporated into larger transport systems or optimization studies.

 ---